 RICHARD OLSEN, a Los Angeles-based architectural writer-photographer born to two generations of Norwegian master carpenters, is the author of LOG HOUSES OF THE WORLD, HANDMADE HOUSES and the forthcoming Rizzoli books CALIFORNIA GREEN, a survey of the evolution of environmental consciousness in the technology, design, and construction of the single-family house from 1930 to 2018; and BRAXTON DIXON, the first appraisal of the work of the late Tennessee masterbuilder and architect known for his dwellings for June Carter and Johnny Cash.

 ABOUT THE PHOTOGRAPHY

-"I began studying and practicing architectural photography while at Rizzoli in the late 1990s, capitalizing on the opportunity to learn about composition and technical facility from the acclaimed photographers whose work I was charged with editing.
-That went on as a sideline to each of my subsequent editorial positions through to late 2010, when I left Architectural Digest to devote myself to creating books.
-Since then, in the process of traveling throughout Europe, Scandinavia, and North America to complete four books, I've photographed the interiors and exteriors of some 200 buildings, in every imaginable circumstance.
+I began studying and practicing architectural photography while at Rizzoli in the late 1990s, capitalizing on the opportunity to learn about composition and technical facility from the acclaimed photographers whose work I was charged with editing.
+That went on as a sideline to each of my subsequent editorial positions through to late 2010, when I left Architectural Digest.
+Since then, in the process of traveling throughout Europe, Scandinavia, and North America to complete four books, I've photographed the interiors and exteriors of hundreds of buildings, in every imaginable circumstance.